Skip to main content

 2. Join the gettingstarted session.

-3. In the participants tab you will see the chatagent and voiceagent appear.
-Select the agent from the participants list and begin chatting!
+3. In the participants tab you will see my-first-agent appear.
+Select it from the participants list and begin chatting.
+Try asking it to search the web or save something to storage.

 Congrats, you just ran your first agent!
-These agents will be available in the Room while you’re running them from your terminal.
-To stop the agent run Ctrl+C. If you want the agents to persist, you’ll need to deploy them as a project or room service.
+This agent will be available in the Room while you’re running it from your terminal.
+To stop it, run Ctrl+C. If you want it to persist, deploy it as a project or room service.

 Next Steps